salatiel6/pokemon-scouting/README.md

 # Pokemon Scouting

-## How I used AI to complete the case?
+## How I worded with AI to complete the case?

-> Important for evaluators: Please check the Mental Map for the full development journey and decisions: [docs/mental_map.md](docs/mental_map.md)
+> Important for evaluators: Please check my Mental Map for the full development journey and decisions.
+So you can understand how I think: [docs/mental_map.md](docs/mental_map.md)

 This is a minimal Flask application that ingests Pokemon data from PokeAPI, stores it in a local SQLite database using SQLAlchemy,